Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-1.md

 - date-fns
 - nanoid

-Visit the npm page or GitHub repository for the library.
+Visit the npm page and GitHub repository for the library.

 Answer the following questions.